azurecitadel/azurecitadel/content/terraform/fundamentals/07-locals_and_outputs.md

     ```go
     location = "UK South"
+    prefix = "richeney"
     ```

-    > You may have set a different value for *location*.
+    > ⚠️ You should have specified a different value for *prefix*.
+You may have used a different value for *location*.

-## Using the console
+## Functions

 In this section we will remove the var.prefix and instead use a substring of a predictable hash.
 This will give us sufficient random characters to add to properties such as FQDNs and be confident that they will be globally unique.

-We could use one of the other providers in the [Terraform Registry](https://registry.terraform.io/browse/providers) such as [random_id](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/id), but using a predictable hash is closer in behaviour to the commonly used *uniqueString()* function in ARM templates.
+Using a hash substring is closer in behaviour to the commonly used *uniqueString()* function in ARM templates.
 The resourceId of a resource group is commonly used as a seed.
+It contains the subscription ID, so meets the uniqueness requirement, yet will always produce the same result in your config even if you were to destroy the environment and start again, which is a good fit for idempotency.

+> If you wanted to have a newly generated random string each time then look at [random_id](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/id), which is in the random provider available in the [Terraform Registry](https://registry.terraform.io/browse/providers).

+OK, let's work out how to find the right function and

 1. Search on "terraform functions" in your browser